Marads-Yuuka/avorion-turret-editor/README.md

 * Trigger Mechanism - Increase the rate of fire.
 * Stabilizers - Increase the accuracy rating.
 * Phase Filters - Increase the efficiency rating of mining or scav gun.
-* Auto-Seeker - Add or remove auto-seeker projectiles for the turret.
+* Targeting - Add or remove self targeting for the turret.
 * Colour HSV - Drag the sliders to change the colour of the beam or projectiles.
 * Reinforced Mounting - Reduce the slot cost of a turret.
 Requires scrapping 5 of the same quality or better.
 * Convert Anti-Fighter Turret to Flak Cannon.
 Requires scrapping 3 other AF turrets